hongweimachene/PlantsvsZombies/README.md

 Peashooter available for selection, fixed zombie spawning to be random, zombies now stop and deal damage to plants, plants can die

 5/24/19
 Plant placement for entire map works, bullets are deleted when leaving the screen, plants "die" but there was a bug where you cannot place a plant over a tile in which a "dead" plant was already placed, bug fixed.
-Adding wallnut
+Adding wallnut, plants now cost money, player starts with 200 currency